-If you are on track to achieve at least 5 GCSEs at grade C or above including English and Maths (grades 9-4), you can consider studying an A level programme at Petroc.
-We can offer you a choice of nearly 40 different A levels and Vocational A levels (BTEC certificates), so there is bound to be a combination of subjects which suits you.
-Our pass rate is currently 99.7% puts us well above the national average and over half of our A levels are achieved at grade A*, A or B.
+If you are on track to achieve at least 5 GCSEs at grade C or above including English and Maths (grades 9-4), you can consider studying an A-level programme at Petroc.
+We can offer you a choice of nearly 40 different A-levels and Vocational A-levels (BTEC certificates), so there is bound to be a combination of subjects which suits you.
+Our pass rate is currently above 99% and puts us well above the national average.
+Over half of our A-levels are achieved at grade A*, A or B.

 Most of our students study four subjects in their first year and then choose three to carry on to the second year.
 Some students do more, particularly students who join our Academic Academy.
 When you plan your programme think carefully about the subjects you enjoy most, your academic strengths and the subjects which will be most help to you when you are applying for university courses or jobs.